alu-rwa-prog-1/mini-project-1-iwanjo/README.md

 In this project, I created a mock doughnut delivery app with Flutter called DoughnutNation.
 Find the screenshots below:

+## How to Test

+- Clone the Repo
+- Make sure to cd to ALU_RWA_MiniProject1_Wk3
+- Ensure you are running the latest version of Flutter and have set the PATH variable
+- run: flutter run

 ## Landing Page

 ![Landing Page Screenshot](ALU_RWA_MiniProject1_Wk3/screenshots/full.jpeg)